grahamcarman/docs/astro/first-DAG-github-actions.md

 ---
-sidebar_label: 'Run a DAG in the Cloud UI'
+sidebar_label: 'Run a DAG with GitHub Actions'
-title: 'Run your first DAG with the Cloud UI'
+title: 'Run your first DAG with GitHub Actions'
-id: 'run-dag-ui'
+id: 'first-dag-ga'
 ---

 <head>